datakind/promptflow_devops_example/README.md

 2. Set connection in all LLM nodes in the flow using VS code (click on them, change connection)

-3. In `deep_eval.py` ajust code to use OpenAIChat instead of AzureOpenAI.
+3. In `deep_eval.py` adjust code to use OpenAIChat instead of AzureOpenAI.
 At some point this will be a settings

 Note, if using promptflow in Azure ML, you can explore other model connections.
 After creating an appropriate deployment, follow the steps above.